piti118/asian-science-camp-2025/slides.md

 image: https://upload.wikimedia.org/wikipedia/commons/0/06/Human_computers_-_Dryden.jpg
 ---

-# Jobs that Does not exists yet
+# Jobs that does not exists yet

 - Calculator/Computer was an actual job title.
 - Youtuber/Influencer does not exist 20 years ago.